-- 1. Press and hold the reset button (located at the rear panel) for 8 seconds; when successful, you shall see the power indicator and LAN indicator go off. - 2.
+- 1. Press the reset button (located at the rear panel) once; when successful, the NVR will beep once and you shall see the power indicator and LAN indicator go off. - 2.
 The power indicator and LAN indicator come on again.
 The NVR begins the reboot procedure.
 Please wait patiently for the reboot procedure to complete. - 3.
-After the reboot procedure is completed and the system becomes now ready for use, run the iWizard setup utility again to re-configure the NVR.
+The NVR beeps once again, indicating the system is now ready for use.
+Please run the iWizard setup utility again to re-configure the NVR.